 Our Lady of Perpetual Help

-Our Lady of Perpetual Help was adopted as our Diocesan patroness by Bishop Lacy, the first Bishop of Middlesbrough, who had seen the miraculous image of Our Lady of Perpetual Help in Rome whilst he was a seminarian.
+Our Lady of Perpetual Help was adopted as our diocesan patroness by Bishop Richard Lacy, the first Bishop of Middlesbrough, who had seen the miraculous image of Our Lady of Perpetual Help in Rome while he was a seminarian.

-The miraculous image is kept in the Church of Saint Alponsus Ligouri in Rome.
+The miraculous image is kept in the Church of St Alhponsus Liguori in Rome.

 The feast of Our Lady of Perpetual Help is on June 27.